Unknownahmadforyou/Alarm_Clock_By_Html_CSS_JS/README.md

-# Alarm_Clock_By_Html_CSS_JS
-The code represents a feature-rich, modern web application for time management named "Enhanced Alarm Clock".
-This application is designed with a sleek, responsive UI that includes a dark/light mode toggle and utilizes modern web technologies like Tailwind CSS for styling.

 # Enhanced Alarm Clock

 A modern, feature-rich alarm clock web application with a beautiful UI and comprehensive time management features.